 After you’ve been diagnosed with myeloma, you may want to know more about your prognosis − what's likely to happen in the future.

-Our research in myeloma has helped pioneer new treatments and improve existing ones.
+Our research in myeloma over many years has helped pioneer new treatments and improve existing ones.
 Read about our research impact on myeloma.

 Worried or have questions about prognosis?

 We can talk you through it and support you to have conversations with your doctor.